 Let's say that George Soros does try to impact the price of oil.

-George Soros may have it in for Republicans, but the ChICOMs couldn't care less about George Soros.
+George Soros may have it in for Republicans, but the CHICOMs couldn't care less about George Soros.

-We need to go into what the speculative price of oil, the futures price of oil right now is you said between 90 and 100 bucks a barrel.
+We need to go into what the speculative price of oil, the futures price of oil right now is, you said between 90 and 100 bucks a barrel.

-It's nowhere near 90 to 100.
+It's nowhere near $90 to $100.

 That's just the futures market price.

-Uh but but uh it it's it always astounds people.
+But it always astounds people.

-I don't think anybody could sustain a uh full-fledged world increase, dramatic increase in the price of oil.
+I don't think anybody could sustain a full-fledged world increase, dramatic increase in the price of oil.

 And it doesn't happen all the time.

-And I know what you're saying, you think that the Democrats or Soros might do this to impact the economy and give the election to re Democrats and Bush's in office.
+You think that the Democrats or Soros might do this to impact the economy and give the election to Democrats since Bush is in office.

-Uh but they really don't have too far to go.
+They're going to try things like this, but they really don't have too far to go.

 Most people think we're in a recession anyway when we're not.